datkk06/OpenStack-Tutorial/Content/neutron.md

 OpenStack networking uses the concept of a plug-in, which is a pluggable back-end implementation of the OpenStack networking API.
 A plug-in can use a variety of technologies.
 Some OpenStack networking plug-ins might use basic Linux VLANs and IP tables, while others might use more advanced technologies, such as L2 and L3 tunneling, to provide similar benefits.

 ###Implementing Neutron Service
-This example chooses ML2 plugin with Open vSwitch under the backend.
-On the Controller node, create the neutron user and service
+On the Controller node, create the Neutron service
 ```
 # source /root/keystonerc_admin
 # openstack-db --init --service neutron --password <password> --rootpw <password>